-The toe box may be a bit rigid at first and may take some time to ultimately stretch it out.
+The toe box may be a bit rigid at first and may take some time to stretch it out ultimately.

 The Brooks Ghost line has been very popular for many years now for the simple reason that they are very easy and comfortable to wear.
-With the more updated version which is the Ghost 13 running shoes, you’ll enjoy long and comfortable runs compared to its predecessors.
-This plush shoe has a wide toe box that is fit for runners who have wider feet.
+With the more updated version, the Ghost 13 running shoes, you’ll enjoy long and comfortable runs compared to its predecessors.
+This plush shoe has a wide-toe box that is fit for runners who have wider feet.
 It is made with a super soft DNA Loft material that does not extend into the forefoot for a better transition from landing to toe-off.

 It has a 12 mm heel-to-toe drop and an EVA midsole that offers smooth, reliable, and supportive cushioning.
-The Engineered Air Mesh upper is designed to make the shoes more lightweight and breathable while providing a safe and more secured fit.
-Plus the 3D Fit print doesn’t put unwanted pressure on the foot and stretches on places when you need it most.
-The underfoot is made of thick rubber with Segmented Crash Pads and Flex Grooves that make it very flexible and provides a smoother run.
+The Engineered Air Mesh upper is designed to make the shoes more lightweight and breathable while providing a safe and more secure fit.
+Plus, the 3D Fit print doesn’t put unwanted pressure on the foot and stretches in places when you need it most.
+The underfoot is thick rubber with Segmented Crash Pads and Flex Grooves that make it very flexible and provide a smoother run.

 This stability system uses proprioception to establish a connection between mind, body, and feet which encourages a natural foot placement in each step.
-This shoe by Altra is the 4 edition from their line of stability trainers which offer a zero-drop feature.
+This shoe by Altra is the 4th edition from their line of stability trainers, which offer a zero-drop feature.

-The Foot shaped and wide toe box creates a more comfortable space for your toes and provides great stability as well.
+The foot-shaped and wide toe box creates a more comfortable space for your toes and provides excellent stability.
 The midsole has Innerflex grooves that allow the foot to flex and makes the shoes lighter for a more speedy run.
-Foot pod technology follows the natural form of your foot creating a more natural movement.
-It also has a Guide Rail™ technology that acts like a highway guide rail that engages only when you need it.
+Foot pod technology follows the natural form of your foot, creating a more natural movement.
+It also has a Guide Rail™ technology that acts like a highway guide rail that engages only when needed.

-When the original Hoka Clifton was introduced runners fell in love with its great cushioning and lightweight character.
-And For runners who simply want good cushioning and a responsive ride, the Hoka One One Clifton 7 is one of the best choices.
-It also tops as the best running shoes for runners who are susceptible to injury and serves as a perfect running shoe for recovery days.
+When the original Hoka Clifton was introduced, runners fell in love with its excellent cushioning and lightweight character.
+And for runners who simply want good cushioning and a responsive ride, the Hoka One One Clifton 8 is one of the best choices.
+It also tops as the best trainers for runners susceptible to injury and is a perfect running shoe for recovery days.

 It features a 5 mm heel-to-toe drop and an open-engineered sandwich mesh construction that offers excellent breathability, plus a mesh gusset that secures the tongue in place and a vertical pull tape that makes everything easier.
-The inside features of this shoe are also impressive with the full-compression EVA midsole that offers great support and cushioning, plus the stage meta-rocker design helps in making an efficient gait cycle.
+The inside features of this shoe are also impressive, with the full-compression EVA midsole that offers excellent support and cushioning, plus the stage meta-rocker design helps make an efficient gait cycle.

 Engineered mesh upper